Something broke between February and August 2025, and I have receipts.

 5. Document Your Design Decisions

-When you make a design choice, write down why.
-Not for anyone else — for yourself.
+When I make a design choice, I write down why.
+Not for anyone else — for myself.

 This builds a personal design knowledge base that isn’t contaminated by AI feedback loops.
-It’s your actual thinking, not AI echoing AI.
+It’s my actual thinking, not AI echoing AI.

 Here’s the paradox: AI model collapse is making human creative judgment more valuable, not less.

-- Spot when AI output has gone wrong
+Spot when AI output has gone wrong — I now catch degraded output before it ships

 These skills become premium.
 Because AI can’t do them — it can only recognize patterns in its training data.
 And its training data is getting worse.